La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

-From then on, _``!jw |cil''_ (``this child'', with context so the listeners remember which one) is the antecedent of the name _``qo -ben''_.
+From then on, _!jw |cil_ (this child, with context so the listeners remember which one) is the antecedent of the name _qo -ben_.

 The six variables _da, de, di, do, du, dy_ are names which you can assign to important concepts in nonfiction or characters in fiction.
 In mathematics it is also common to use letter words as pronouns for mathematical expressions.

-Modal pronouns are like ``_ji_ -me'' and ``_jn_ -now''.
+Modal pronouns are like _ji_ -me and _jn_ -now.
 A modal pronoun's antecedent is set by a modal phrase with a special prefix, saying to save the modal phrase on a kind of stack, separate for each modal predicate, from which it can be retrieved.
 The previous antecedent can be replaced, but of more interest, it can be saved and later restored.

 The modal stack is used for more than modal pronouns, though.
 For each kind of modal case, e.g. tense or speaker, every sentence that lacks a modal phrase for that case gets the stacked phrase automatically.
 Here is an example of stacked speaker cases, in story dialog: